EntropicEngineering/WebUSB-HID/readme.md

 Device acts like a normal HID class device, except Vendor class type in Interface descriptor.

-Device defines SimpleHID BOS platform descriptor (with all the normal Capability and Platform headers).
+Device (optionally) defines SimpleHID BOS platform descriptor (with all the normal Capability and Platform headers).

 SimpleHID BOS platform descriptor has UUID of 'a8adf97c-6a20-48e4-a97c-79978eec00c7'.